dipanjannC/CustomerSupportAssistant_RAG_Challenge/src/backend/experiments/README.md

 as LLMs sometimes are dependent on the order of documents it received.
 - Create golden dataset for overall validation and evaluation capabilities with Arize Phoenix, we can track , monitor and create datasets with annotations and utilize it for validations.
 - Utilize Agentic RAGs or langgraph(passing memory states) for running LLMs on loop till it reaches specific goal.
+- Multi Turn Conversation with  langgraph , utilization of pydantic for structured outputs is awesome.
+Here we can describe for new features to be created by LLMs and how it can act as a a judge.